-12.3.3 Enhanced Streetscape
+12.3.4 Enhanced Streetscape

-The enhanced streetscape is intended to frame new development and provide an important and welcoming streetscape environment to allow for cycling infrastructure, wider sidewalks, green stormwater infrastructure, permeable paving and the provision of flexible seating.
+The enhanced streetscape is shown on Schedule 3 to this Secondary Plan.
+The Enhanced Streetscape is intended to frame new development and provide an important and welcoming streetscape environment to allow for cycling infrastructure, wider sidewalks, green stormwater infrastructure, permeable paving and the provision of flexible seating.
 The enhanced streetscape also presents the opportunity to integrate low impact development practices into new infrastructure.

-- An enhanced streetscape is planned in all quadrants of the Bernard KDA to strengthen the appearance and health of the current street network to support the plan's vision for a walkable and environmentally sustainable community. - 2.
-The enhanced streetscape shall be comprised of the following zones: - a.
-An amenity zone, including enhanced tree plantings, street furniture, enhanced lighting, bio-swales, and/or enhanced landscape plantings, as appropriate. - b.
-A pedestrian travel zone, including a continuous 2 metre minimum and 3 metre desired pedestrian space and enhanced paving patterns and/or permeable paving, as appropriate. - c.
+- 1. An enhanced streetscape is planned in all quadrants of the Bernard KDA to strengthen the appearance and health of the current street network to support the plan's vision for a walkable and environmentally sustainable community. - The enhanced streetscape shall be comprised of the following zones, as shown on Appendix 1 to this Secondary Plan: - a.
+An amenity zone, including enhanced tree plantings, street furniture, enhanced lighting, bio-swales, and/or enhanced landscape plantings, as appropriate. - A pedestrian travel zone, including a continuous 2 metre minimum and 3 metre desired pedestrian space and enhanced paving patterns and/or permeable paving, as appropriate. - c.
 A spill out zone, including building entries and displays, awnings, public art, landscaping or plazas, as appropriate.
 Front yard setback requirements will provide for wider sidewalks and contribute to the streetscape enhancements. - Development shall provide enhanced streetscape components where identified on Schedule 3.
 Enhanced streetscape components may be provided within and/or adjacent to the public right of way. - Streetscape design within the enhanced streetscape shall reflect the mixed use character of the KDA, and shall complement adjacent land use and built form. - 5.
 Examples of enhanced streetscape components are provided in Appendix 2.
-The Town may consider alternative enhancements where it is demonstrated that the proposed enhancement improves walkability and/or provides suitable environmental benefits.
+The City may consider alternative enhancements where it is demonstrated that the proposed enhancement improves walkability and/or provides suitable environmental benefits.